jaehyeon-son/jaehyeon-son.github.io/_pages/about.md

 ## Ongoing Projects

--   **A Survey on the Intersection of Continual Learning and Meta-Learning** \\
-    Providing a taxonomy and a review on meta-continual learning & continual meta-learning

 -   **Reformulating Meta-Continual Learning as a Sequence Modeling Problem** \\
     Establishing a connection between continual learning & sequence modeling \\
     <em>Under Review</em>

+-   **Designing Efficient Meta-Continual Learning Method with Sequential Bayesian Approach** \\
+    Building minimal and general meta-continual learner upon Prototypical Network

+-   **A Survey on the Intersection of Continual Learning and Meta-Learning** \\
+    Providing a taxonomy and a review on meta-continual learning & continual meta-learning

 ## Work Experience